Arc’teryx Cerium Hoody

 Other Versions of the Arc’teryx Cerium

 We tested the men’s Cerium Hoody for this review, and it’s also sold in a women’s version for the same price.
-For comparison, the women’s Cerium Hoody comes in at 10.2 ounces and is sold in different colorways but has an otherwise identical build and feature set.
-As we mentioned above, Arc’teryx also makes a non-hooded Cerium Jacket ($375), which clocks in about an ounce lighter than the hoody at 10.6 ounces for the men's version.
-Rounding out the lineup, the Cerium is also offered in a vest ($275) style for men and women, a men’s Hybrid Hoody ($350) that uses an air-permeable softshell fabric in key areas for better breathability, and women’s-specific SV ($450) and Lightweight ($360) versions, both of which trim a little weight off the standard model.
+For comparison, the women’s Cerium Hoody comes in at 10.2 ounces and is sold in different colorways but has an otherwise identical build and feature set (you can read our in-depth review here).
+As we mentioned above, Arc’teryx also makes a non-hooded Cerium Jacket ($380), which clocks in about an ounce lighter than the hoody at 10.6 ounces for the men's version.
+Rounding out the lineup, the Cerium is also offered in a vest ($300) style for men and women, a women’s-specific Cerium Mid Coat ($500) that extends coverage to just above the knee, a matching pant ($300) for men, and a couple of SV (short for “severe weather”) variations that use a mix of 1,000-fill down and PrimaLoft synthetic packed inside a windproof shell.

 What We Like